aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 The `canary_training` library allows Amazon SageMaker users to forecaset RAM/CPU/GPU RAM/GPU and training time for SageMaker single instance training jobs.
 We refer to these five metrics in aggregate as `Consumed resources`.
 This information in turn can be used by data scientists to suggest whether a specific instance type will work for an ML job, or if perhaps a different instance is needed.

-This repository explores how to use `canary training` library to predict SageMaker resource consumption (CPU usage, RAM, Training Time, GPU Usage, and GPU memory) for very large training jobs.
-Please note this library is still in beta and  **we may introduce breaking changes in the future**.
+This repository explores how to use the `canary training` library to predict SageMaker resource consumption (CPU usage, RAM, Training Time, GPU Usage, and GPU memory) for  large training jobs.
+Please note this library is  in beta and  **we may introduce breaking changes in the future**.

 `canary training` works by creating many small training jobs on small percentages of the data (generally, 1,2 and 3 percent).
 Based on the statistics gathered (using the [SageMaker Profiler](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-profiling-report.html)) it then **extrapolates** the resource consumption for the complete training job.